What exactly is a ‘chargeback’? Why are they best avoided? And how do you best do this? We explain the what, why and how.

 Don’t hang around.
-Post card transactions as soon as you can.
+Send off your orders as soon as you can after a transaction.
 If the customer sees an item in their statement for something they bought a long time ago, they may not recognise it and be more likely to query it.

 9. Train your staff

-Make sure that you and everyone using the card terminal in your business is familiar with the basics of how it works.
+Make sure that you and everyone using the card terminal in your business are familiar with the basics of how it works.
 A common reason for chargebacks is when the payment has not been authorised.
-So, read the instruction manual and/or watch the video to ensure that you are accepting cards correctly.
+So, read the manual and/or watch the instruction video to ensure you are accepting cards correctly.

-Your provider almost certainly communicates changes around your contract, your terminal etc. regularly.
+Your provider almost certainly communicates changes around your contract, terminal etc. regularly.
 Make sure you take time to read and action this within your business appropriately.
-Technology is changing all the time and you want to be sure that getting paid remains smooth — and chargeback-free.
+Technology is changing all the time, and you want to be sure that getting paid remains smooth — and chargeback-free.